 Here are some of the most common reasons that contribute to why someone might consider choosing PrEP.

 Protection: The simple choice to take measures to protect your own wellbeing.
 In the early years of the HIV epidemic, choosing protection against HIV potentially meant the difference between life and death.
-Nowadays, while there is still no cure for HIV, it is considered a manageable chronic condition with highly effective treatment options that can also often prevent the possibility of onward transmission.
+Nowadays, while there is still no cure for HIV, it is considered a manageable chronic condition with highly effective treatment options that can also prevent the possibility of onward transmission.
 Discover more in UVL 101: Undetectable = Safe

 Responsibility, independence and empowerment: The choice to be responsible for your own protection, no matter what happens; a move towards independence and no longer relying on anyone else to take care of your protection against HIV.
 Some people consider this especially empowering for a bottom that might rely on a top to put a condom on and keep it on.

 Sexual desires: Let’s be real — desires for sex without a physical barrier are a completely normal part of being human.
 In the history of the human race, condomless sex has always been part of our existence.
 If people didn’t desire condomless sex, our species would most likely disappear.

 Lovers, friends and FOMO: For some people, a strong sense of being part of what their sexual partners, friends or social peers are doing is important — it may foster a sense of connection, acceptance and belonging.

 What really matters here is if you feel compelled enough by any reasons to use PrEP, simply making that choice is significantly more valuable than validating why.